sheyman/docs-barbican/api-docs/concepts.rst

 Container
 ~~~~~~~~~~~~~~~~~~

-A container is a way to logically group secrets that may be of a similar
-type; for example, grouping a private key, certificate, and bundle for
-an SSL certificate in a single container.
-The containers resource is the organizational center piece of |product name|.
-It
+The containers resource is the organizational center piece of |product name| that simplifies secrets management
+in environments that have large numbers of secrets.

-creates a logical object that can be used to hold secret references.
-This is helpful
+A container is a logical object that can be used to store secret references that are related by relationship or type.
-when having to deal with tracking large numbers of secrets.
+For example you can create a single container to group a private key, certificate, and bundle for
+an SSL certificate.
+Containers simplify the task of managing large numbers of secrets resources.

 |product name| supports 3 types of containers:
   * :ref:`Generic <generic_containers>`